xiaohan2012/graph-event-detection/diary.md

 - ensure artificial event has meta-graph that contain all the event interactions
 - synthetic U run(including variance based)

+Day 2:

+- synthetic U run result(with more noise and complete trees)
+  - variance-dij better than variance along
+  - greedy is still the best
+  - precision down and recall up is more expected than the previous experiment(with few noise)

 TODO:

 - noise fraction experiment